Originally published January 27, 2020 and updated June 27, 2023. The original post was a sponsored Wayfair Homemaker collaboration.

 You can read more about the home office organizing products I chose and the many ways that I can reuse each of the containers in the future.

-Labeling containers is fundamental to being able to find office supplies easily.
-Labels also allow other users to find what they are looking for quickly (and without making a mess of your neatly organized home office supplies)
+Labeling containers is fundamental to organize the office room and being able to find office supplies easily.
+Labels also allow other users to find what they are looking for quickly (and without making a mess of your neatly organized home office supplies.

 I was even able to repurpose a name badge holder that I found while decluttering to make the label for the green storage bin.